Resolving phase transitions with Discontinuous Galerkin methods: Results

 where the diffusion term depends additionally on the curvature defined in \labelcref{eq:curvature}.
 DG schemes for diffusion terms are a well studied subject, see e.g. \cite{cockburn1998local, arnold2002unified, brdar2012compact}.
 The first term on the right-hand side in \labelcref{eq:flux_finite_n} is the flux used in the large $N$ limit \labelcref{eq:flux_LargeN} and the additional term contains the contribution of the radial mode

 From a practical perspective \labelcref{eq:flux_diffusion} is a diffusion term, hence it has the possibility to smear out potential shocks.
 Away from any potential shocks this equation is still convection dominated, since the curvature appearing in the denominator is comparatively small.
 However, at field values around the shock it might give a sizeable contribution.
 However, in close proximity of the phase transition, i.e. when the shock, or a slightly smeared shock, approaches zero, it becomes important that \labelcref{eq:flux_diffusion} only depends on the curvature, which vanishes exactly at vanishing field value.
-Due to this reason we expect a shock to be present in the direct vicinity of the phase transition.
+Due to this reason, we expect a shock to be present in the direct vicinity of the phase transition.
 This marks a special regime at a first order phase transition, like the scaling regime at a second order phase transition.
 How this plays out in detail, especially in combination with the approach to convexity, will be extremely interesting to pursue in the near future.
 Particularly, the P{\' e}clet number, i.e. the convection over diffusion rate, might be a good start to quantify the competition between the different terms in \labelcref{eq:flux_diffusion}.

 Similarly, the presence of Fermions amounts to an additional source term in \labelcref{eq:flux_finite_n} in LPA.
 This potentially spoils the outlined mechanism in a trivial manner within this truncation.
 In this situation the phase transition is not fluctuation induced, but simply present due to the mean-field fermionic determinant, and an investigation should involve at least a field dependent Yukawa coupling to have the field dependent masses of fermions and bosons on the same footing.
+The field dependence of the Yukawa coupling in such theories was partially investigated in \cite{Pawlowski:2014zaa, Braun:2014ata, Vacca:2015nta, Knorr:2016sfs, Gies:2017zwf}.

-Additionally, the question whether this mechanism can be used to extract properties of a first order phase transitions such as the nucleation rate in a convenient manner will be interesting to pursue.
+Additionally, whether this mechanism can be used to extract properties of a first order phase transitions such as the nucleation rate in a convenient manner will be interesting to pursue.